gdlc/STAT_COMP/POWER_AND_TYPE-I_ERROR.md

   - Thus, `(yBar1-yBar2)/SE~N(1/SE, 1)`
   - Therefore, the probability of rejecting under H<sub>a</sub> is `pnorm(mean=1/sqrt(2/30+1/10),sd=1,q=1.96,lower.tail=FALSE)`~0.688.
 Thus, we have a power (probability) to detect a difference between the two means of 0.688.

+## 1) Monte Carlo Methods

-**Monte Carlo Simulation**: Let's verify the power result using simulations.
+Let's verify the power result obtained for the previous problem using simulations.

 ```r
  mu1=10; mu2=9